Radiotherapy for lung cancer symptoms

-You have a local anaesthetic into your throat beforehand.
+You have a local anaesthetic sprayed into your throat beforehand.
 The doctor puts a thin tube called a catheter inside the bronchoscope and into your lung.
 Once the catheter is in the right place in your airway, a radioactive source is put down the catheter.
-The doctor positions the radioactive source next to the tumour, where it gives the radiation to a small area immediately around it.
+The doctor positions the radioactive source next to the tumour.
+The source gives the radiation to a small area immediately around it.
 The doctor leaves it in place for a few minutes.
 You usually have this type of radiotherapy in 1 or 2 sessions.

 Radiotherapy usually works very well and quickly for lung cancer symptoms.
 Your symptoms should start to improve within a couple of weeks of starting the treatment.

-You may feel sick, because the lungs are quite close to the stomach.
-This depends on the part of your lung being treated.
-To help control sickness, your doctor or nurse can give you anti sickness medicines (anti emetics).
-You may find that taking an anti sickness tablet an hour before your treatment helps.
+- You may feel sick, because the lungs are quite close to the stomach but it depends on the part of your lung being treated – you can have anti sickness medicines (anti emetics).
+It may help to take them 20 minutes before your treatment

 Question about cancer?
 Contact our information nurse team